 Making Rest-a-Phone a successful product requires pushing the plastics technology of the time.
 Like the heavy phones, most plastic products are made from a synthetic putty-like mixture called Bakelite.
 New plastic resins are being created, but injecting them into complex molds is still in the early stages.
 To achieve the desired phone rest, Lyle assembles the necessary equipment, processing and expertise.
 The equipment and knowledge becomes the foundation for the Van Dykes that goes on to produce numerous patented office products.

 By the early 1970s, Rest-a-Phone and the other office products are sold all over the world.
 Together Lyle and Myrtle built a successful plastics molding company specializing in new product research and development.
 Lyle passed away in 1991.
-Myrtle continued running the business for another 24 years, until she finally retired last year (2015) at the youthful age of 97.
+Myrtle continued running the business for another 24 years, until she finally retired in 2015 at the youthful age of 97.
 Now their grandchildren and great-grandchildren carry on producing the world's only phone rest with a 3-point suspension.